© 2024

 Republicans have officially won a full trifecta of power in Washington, D.C., following GOP victories in several key U.S. House contests.

 The campaign for control of the House was waged on a narrow playing field of roughly three dozen competitive districts.
-While the presidential campaign was centered in seven purple states in the Midwest and the Sun Belt, the contest for the House featured a cluster of critical swing races in the blue states of New York and California.
+While the presidential campaign was centered on seven purple states in the Midwest and the Sun Belt, the contest for the House featured a cluster of critical swing races in the blue states of New York and California.

 President-elect Donald Trump will once again have allies on Capitol Hill in place to enact key items on his agenda, like border security.
 Republicans are also already planning an extension of the tax cuts Trump enacted in 2017 — the last time he and his party had control of the White House and Congress.

-The news of full congressional control came hours after House Republicans selected Speaker Mike Johnson, R-La., for his first full term in the role.
+Previously, House Republicans selected Speaker Mike Johnson, R-La., for his first full term in the role.
 Johnson must still be elected with 218 votes on the House floor on Jan.
 3, 2025.
 An expected narrow majority means Johnson will need near unanimous support from GOP members to be reelected.

 Republicans picked Johnson to lead the party in the House just over a year ago, after former Speaker Kevin McCarthy was removed by his own members.